meeeejin/SWE3033-F2021/week-5/README.md

 ## Report Submission

-1. Before the benchmark, check the space utilization
+1. Before the benchmark, check the space utilization (of TPC-C 9 tables)
 2. Run the TPC-C benchmark on MySQL
-3. After the benchmark, check the space utilization
+3. After the benchmark, check the space utilization (of TPC-C 9 tables)
 4. Compare the space utilization at the end of the benchmark to the start of the benchmark
 5. Present the experimental results and analyze them